MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 6. Choose **Select apps** > choose the apps > **Select** > **Save**.

 The apps that are included in this list are used by Intune to filter the list that should be considered blocking.
 It doesn't specify what apps should be installed.
 For example, if you configure this list to include "App 1," "App 2," and "App 3" and "App 3" and "App 4" are targeted to the device or user, the Enrollment Status Page will track only "App 3."
 "App 4" will still be installed, but the Enrollment Status Page will not wait for it to complete.

-A maximum of 100 apps can be specified.

-## Enrollment status page tracking information
+## ESP tracking

-The enrollment status page provides information during these phases of provisioning:
+The enrollment status page tracks these phases of provisioning:

 * Device preparation
 * Device setup
 * Account setup

-This section describes the type of information tracked during each phase.
+This section describes the types of information, apps, and policies tracked during each phase.

 ### Device preparation

-For device preparation, the enrollment status page tracks:
+The enrollment status page tracks these steps during device preparation:

-- Trusted Platform Module (TPM) key attestation (when applicable)
-- Azure Active Directory join process
-- Intune (MDM) enrollment
-- Installation of the Intune Management Extensions (used to install Win32 apps)
+1. Secure your hardware: The device completes the Trusted Platform Module (TPM) key attestation and validates its identity with Azure AD.
+Azure AD sends a token to the device, which is used during Azure AD join.

+  This step is required for self-deploying mode and white glove deployment.
+It isn't needed for Windows Autopilot scenarios in user-driven mode.

+3. Join your organization's network: The device joins Azure AD by using the token received in the previous step.

+  This step is required in self-deploying mode and white glove deployment.
+Devices in user-driven mode have already completed this step by time they open the ESP.

+4. Register your device for mobile management: The device enrolls in Microsoft Intune for mobile device management (MDM).

+  This step is required in self-deploying mode and white glove deployment.
+Devices in user-driven mode have already completed this step by time they open the ESP.

+6. Prepare your device for MDM: The device calculates the policies and apps required to track in the next phase.
+For Windows 10, version 1903 and later versions, the device also creates the tracking policy for the SideCar agent, and installs the Intune Management Extension that's used to install Win32 apps.

 ### Device setup

-The Enrollment Status Page tracks the following device setup items:
+The enrollment status page tracks these items during the device setup phase:

+* Security policies
+* Certificate profiles
+* Apps
+* Connectivity profiles

-- Security policies
+#### Security policies
-  - Microsoft Edge, Assigned Access, and Kiosk Browser policies are presently tracked.
+ESP doesn't track security policies, such as device restrictions, but these policies are installed in the background.
+The ESP does track Microsoft Edge, Assigned Access, and Kiosk Browser policies.

-  - Other policies aren't tracked.
-- Applications
+  > [!TIP]
+  >  When complete, the status for security policies appears as **(1 of 1) completed**.

+#### Certificates
+The ESP tracks the installation of SCEP certificate profiles targeted at devices.

+#### Network connections
+The ESP tracks VPN and Wi-Fi profiles targeted at devices.

+#### Apps
+The ESP tracks the installation of apps deployed in a device context, and includes:

-  - Per machine Line-of-business (LoB) MSI apps.
+  - Per machine line-of-business (LoB) MSI apps
-  - LoB store apps with installation context = Device.
+  - LoB store apps where installation context = device
-  - Offline store apps with installation context = Device.
+  - Offline store apps where installation context = device
+  - Win32 applications for:
-  - Win32 applications (Windows 11 and Windows 10 version 1903 and later only)
+    - Windows 10, version 1903 and later

-  > [!NOTE]
-  > It's preferable to deploy the offline-licensed Microsoft Store for Business apps.
-Don't mix LOB and Win32 apps.
-Both LOB (MSI) and Win32 installers use TrustedInstaller, which doesn't allow simultaneous installations.
-If the OMA DM agent starts an MSI installation, the Intune Management Extension plugin starts a Win32 app installation by using the same TrustedInstaller.
-In this situation, Win32 app installation fails and returns an **Another installation is in progress, please try again later** error message.
-In this situation, ESP fails.
-Therefore, don't mix LOB and Win32 apps in any type of Autopilot enrollment.
-  >

-- Connectivity profiles
+    - Windows 11
-  - VPN or Wi-Fi profiles that are assigned to **All Devices** or a device group in which the enrolling device is a member, but only for Autopilot devices
-- Certificate profiles that are assigned to **All Devices** or a device group in which the enrolling device is a member, but only for Autopilot devices

 ### Account setup

-For account setup, the Enrollment Status Page tracks the following items if they're assigned to the current logged in user:
+During the account setup phase, the ESP tracks apps and policies targeted at users, including:

+* Security policies
+* Certificates
+* Network connections
+* Apps

+  > [!TIP]
+  > Before installation begins, the device creates a tracking policy and calculates all apps and policies that need to be tracked.
+While that's happening, the ESP shows subtasks in an **Identifying** state.

-- Security policies
+#### Security policies
-  - Microsoft Edge, Assigned Access, and Kiosk Browser policies are presently tracked.
+ESP doesn't track security policies, such as device restrictions, but these policies are installed in the background.
+The ESP does track Microsoft Edge, Assigned Access, and Kiosk Browser policies.

-  - Other policies aren't tracked.
-- Applications
+#### Certificates
+The ESP tracks the installation of SCEP certificate profiles assigned to users.

+#### Network connections
+The ESP tracks Wi-Fi profiles assigned to users.

+#### Apps
+During this phase, the ESP tracks the installation of apps assigned to the user.
+The ESP tracks Win32 apps for Windows 10, version 1903 and later.

-  - Per user LoB MSI apps that are assigned to All Devices, All Users, or a user group in which the user enrolling the device is a member.
+It also tracks the following types of apps when they're assigned to all devices, all users, or a user group that includes the enrolling device user:

+  - Per user LoB MSI apps
-  - Per machine LoB MSI apps that are assigned to All Users or a user group in which the user enrolling device is a member.
+  - Per machine LoB MSI apps
-  - LoB store apps, online store apps, and offline store apps that are assigned to any of the following objects:
+  - LoB store apps, online store apps, and offline store apps
-    - All Devices
-    - All Users
-    - A user group in which the user enrolling the device is a member with installation context set to User.
-  - Win32 applications (Windows 10 version 1903 and newer only)
-- Connectivity profiles
-  - VPN or Wi-Fi profiles that are assigned to All Users or a user group in which the user enrolling the device is a member.
-- Certificates
-  - Certificate profiles that are assigned to All Users or a user group in which the user enrolling the device is a member.

 ### Known issues

-The following are known issues related to the Enrollment Status Page.
+This section lists the known issues for the enrollment status page.

 - When creating apps that will be deployed during ESP, any reboots that are packaged within the app may cause ESP to hang and fail the deployment.
 We recommend specifying the reboot behavior in Intune instead of triggering the reboot within the package.
 - Disabling the ESP profile doesn't remove ESP policy from devices and users still get ESP when they log in to device for first time.
 The policy isn't removed when the ESP profile is disabled.
-- A reboot during Device setup will force the user to enter their credentials before transitioning to Account setup phase.
+- A reboot during device setup forces the user to enter their credentials before the account setup phase.
 User credentials aren't preserved during reboot.
-Have the user enter their credentials then the Enrollment Status Page can continue.
+Instruct the device users to enter their credentials to continue to the account setup phase.
-- Enrollment Status Page will always time out during an Add work and school account enrollment on Windows 10 versions earlier than 1903.
-The Enrollment Status Page waits for Azure AD registration to complete.
-The issue is fixed on Windows 10 version 1903 and newer.
+- The ESP always times out on devices runing Windows 10, version 1903 and earlier, and enrolled via the *Add work and school account* option.
+The ESP waits for Azure AD registration to complete.
+The issue is fixed on Windows 10 version 1903 and later.
 - Hybrid Azure AD Autopilot deployment with ESP takes longer than the timeout duration entered in the ESP profile.
-On Hybrid Azure AD Autopilot deployments, the ESP will take 40 minutes longer than the value set in the ESP profile.
+On Hybrid Azure AD Autopilot deployments, the ESP takes 40 minutes longer than the value set in the ESP profile.
 For example, you set the timeout duration to 30 minutes in the profile.
 The ESP can take 30 minutes + 40 minutes.

-  This delay gives time for the on-prem AD connector to create the new device record to Azure AD.
+This delay gives the on-prem AD connector time to create the new device record to Azure AD.
 - Windows logon page isn't pre-populated with the username in Autopilot User Driven Mode.
 If there's a reboot during the Device Setup phase of ESP:
   - the user credentials aren't preserved
   - the user must enter the credentials again before proceeding from Device Setup phase to the Account setup phase